 Schools are required to provide the necessary information and documentation to support requests for test accommodations.
-The Illinois State Board of Education has authorized ACT to collect and review this documentation.

-All documentation provided to ACT will be kept confidential, will be used solely to determine eligibility, and will not become part of the student's ACT Assessment score record.
+The Illinois State Board of Education (ISBE) has authorized ACT to collect and review this documentation. documentation provided to ACT will be kept confidential, and will not become part of the student's ACT score record.

-OPTIONS FOR TEST ACCOMMODATIONS
+EXAMPLES OF TEST ACCOMMODATIONS